 There are several examples from different parts of the world that demonstrate the potential of rural and peri-urban tourism.
-For instance, rural focused Tourism is explored through Malaysia's Home Stay Program, New Zealand's rural offerings such as farm tours, and farm shows with local Tourism organisations and regional councils actively involved in the development of rural Tourism by addressing barriers.
+For instance, rural focused tourism is explored through Malaysia's Home Stay Program, New Zealand's rural offerings such as farm tours, and farm shows with local tourism organisations and regional councils actively involved in the development of rural tourism by addressing barriers.

-Austria has one of the most successful rural Tourism initiatives focusing on farm holidays known as Urlaub am Bauernhof.
+Austria has one of the most successful rural tourism initiatives focusing on farm holidays known as Urlaub am Bauernhof.
 With the high number of farms closing down, sustainable agro-tourism was used to counter the rate of enterprise contraction.
 The Austrian Farm Holiday marketing group played an important role in the successful promotion of farm holidays with suggestions that the model can be adapted across Europe.
-The project has been able to attract two million visitors annually, 50% being repeat bookings, with gross income estimated at 1.2bn Euros

-Challenges for rural Tourism development in South Africa include those associated with land claims.
+The project has been able to attract two million visitors annually, 50% being repeat bookings, with gross income estimated at 1.2 billion Euros.
+Challenges for rural tourism development in South Africa include those associated with land claims.
 This has led investors willing to work with the land claimants withdrawing due to uncertainty.

-With Tourism traditionally attracting visitor activity in urban centres, rural and peri-urban Tourism has suffered:
+With tourism traditionally attracting visitor activity in urban centres, rural and peri-urban tourism has suffered:

-- Low levels of Tourism activity, - Poor profiling, visibility, and coordination of rural products, - Inadequate investment in outlying high Tourism potential areas, - Inefficient infrastructure to facilitate access, - Weak connectivity between main Tourism centres and rural products to facilitate Tourism flows, - Unresolved land disputes which hinder Tourism development, and - Uncontrolled development, often not demand-driven, also acts as a deterrent to investors.
+- Low levels of tourism activity, poor profiling, visibility, and coordination of rural products; - Inadequate investment in outlying high tourism potential areas; - Inefficient infrastructure to facilitate access; - Weak connectivity between main tourism centres and rural products to facilitate tourism flows; - Unresolved land disputes which hinder tourism development; and - Uncontrolled development, often not demand-driven, also acts as a deterrent to investors.

-Rural and peri-urban Tourism as a driver of sustainable and inclusive development should be elevated through:
+Rural and peri-urban tourism as a driver of sustainable and inclusive development should be elevated through:

-- Investment in rural routes of high Tourism potential, - Support of balanced zoning within the Spatial Planning and Land Use Management Act (SPLUMA), which has the levers to provide certainty to investors, and - Tourism clustering, nodes or zonal approach to align with relevant models and frameworks such as District Development Model, Integrated Urban Development Framework and Small-Town Regeneration Programme - Develop tourism niche framework and packages to improve rural and periurban tourism offer

-- Strengthen the mechanisms for community participation and beneficiation from the tourism value chain - Working with the Rural Development and Land Reform department and other partners to develop a support framework and identify priority areas for intervention to resolve land matters affecting investment.
+- Investment in rural areas of high tourism potential whilst supporting Spatial Planning and Land Use Management, which has levers to provide certainty to investors; - Economic infrastructure needs analyses undertaken to inform investment cases; - Tourism clustering, nodes or zonal approach to align with relevant models and frameworks such as District Development Model (DDM), Integrated Urban Development Framework and Small-Town Regeneration Programme; - Develop tourism niche framework and packages to improve rural and periurban tourism offer and Strengthen the mechanisms for community participation and beneficiation from the tourism value chain; and - Prioritise rural tourism products with resolved land claims for investment support.